dvito/govuptime/README.md

 Is the government up?

-Provides just a service level for the last year.
+How long has it been done?

+Whats the service level?

+How many employees are affected?

 Will require updating if the government comes back.

+TODO: Find better data.
+Alter how we are looking at the data to be as clear as possible / offer alternative views.